 Food & Wine Festival

-The 2019 Epcot International Food & Wine Festival concluded back in November.
-Disney Parks Blog lists the 25th anniversary edition of the Festival among the 20 Reasons to Visit Walt Disney World Resort in 2020, but the park has not yet announced its specific dates.
-It is a very safe bet that the hugely popular festival will return for a near 90 day run in the late summer/fall.
+Disney Parks Blog lists the 25th anniversary edition of the Epcot International Food & Wine Festival among the 20 Reasons to Visit Walt Disney World Resort in 2020, but the park has not yet announced its specific dates.
+The hugely popular festival ought to return for a near 90 day run in the late summer/fall.
 The official website for the festival is TasteEpcot.com.

 The runDisney Disney Wine & Dine Half Marathon Weekend which traditionally takes place during the Festival has been scheduled for November 5–8, 2020.

-The Walt Disney World Swan and Dolphin Food & Wine Classic will be held November 6 to 7, 2020.
+The Walt Disney World Swan and Dolphin Food & Wine Classic is scheduled to be held November 6 to 7, 2020.

 Festival of the Holidays

-2019 Performances of Candlelight Processional, wrapped up on December 30, along with the park-wide Epcot International Festival of the Holidays.
-The celebrations, no doubt, will return late in 2020, and, as in recent years, we will probably start getting specific details to share in the summer, probably with a Christmas in July media event or promotion.
+Epcot International Festival of the Holidays, including its three times nightly presentation of Candlelight Processional should also return late in 2020.
+In recent years, we have started getting specific details to share in the summer with a Christmas in July media event or promotion.
 The Festival's official website is: EpcotHolidays.com.

 For the convenience of our readers, the scheduled performers for this year's Garden Rocks Concert Series are shown in our Google Calendar of Epcot Events.
+As this posting, Disney removed performers scheduled only through April 19, and we have removed them and those through April 27 from our calendar as well.
 You can add the entire Event calendar to any calendar that supports the iCal format (like iPhone and Mac) by copying this link and, as we get additional information and update the calendar, the calendar will update on your subscribed device as well.